Southport Airshow 2019

-There is also due to be an evening programme on Friday 15th, although the planned programme for the Friday in 2016 had to be cancelled because of atrocious weather, so this will be a first for Southport.
+There is also due to be an evening programme on Friday 15th.
+The planned Friday dusk programme in 2016 had to be cancelled because of atrocious weather, so this will be a first for Southport.

 The Red Arrows will not be able to display this year because they will be on an overseas tour but the RAF are otherwise attending in strength with the Eurofighter Typhoon and the Tutor display team, who have returned to the airshow circuit after a break in 2016.
 It was feared at one stage that the BBMF would not be able to display because of a problem with their Merlin-engined aircraft, but these, including the Lancaster, are now being returned to flight and the Lancaster is expected at the show.

-The highlight will be the Sea Vixen but 'Foxy Lady' was damaged in a wheel-up landing at Yeovilton following a display at Duxford in May and is unlikely to fly again before 2019.
-Family favourites, the Breitling Wingwalkers, will be there and look out for spectacular night entertainment with the Tigers Parachute Display Team and aircraft lit with LEDs and releasing fireworks in flight.
+The highlight would have been the Sea Vixen but 'Foxy Lady' was damaged in a wheel-up landing at Yeovilton following a display at Duxford in May and is unlikely to fly again before 2019.
+Family favourites, the Breitling Wingwalkers, will be there, however, and look out for spectacular night entertainment on Friday with the Tigers Parachute Display Team and aircraft lit with LEDs and releasing fireworks in flight.

 |Aircraft due to fly (tap / hover over icon for more detail)